 The people at Hold the Door are extraordinarily adept at helping others walk through their chaos, and helping them learn the navigation ropes for survival, in the process.

-The connection we all had because of our individual loss.
 The compassion and caring of everyone.
 I feel it always helps to be in touch with someone who not only talks the talk but who is walking the walk.

 Everyday, people are faced with stress, adversity, and loss.
 Some of these experiences are more traumatic than others, but they can all challenge our core beliefs about ourselves, our world, and our future1,2.